 Settling in Australia

 The International Student Support Service (ISSS) is here to assist international students with any matters, inclusive of life outside of study.
-For specific information on those areas outlined below, please click on the accordions.
+For specific information on those areas outlined below, please click on the corresponding accordion.

 For information and tips about on-campus safety, please read our Safety on Campus page.
 Please note that in the case of emergencies or critical incident on campus please contact UC Security immediately on 6201 2222 (or extension 2222 from a campus phone).

 When you are out and about, particularly at night, it is important to be alert and aware of your personal safety.
 In particular: